rutujamusale/portfolio/README.md

     <a><img align='right' height='300px' src="https://user-images.githubusercontent.com/69392848/180941294-fc5ae585-5019-4532-acf9-884045f69866.png"></a>
 </p>

-> My name is Rutuja Musale, currently studying for B.Tech in Information Technology at the International Institute of Information Technology.
+> My name is `Rutuja Musale`, currently studying for B.Tech in Information Technology at the `International Institute of Information Technology, Pune`.
 > I am and I have been looking for an Internship in Web Development & Database Engineering.
 > I'm pretty much confident in my skills and am proficient in C, C++, Java, adv.
 Java, Spring and Spring Boots frameworks.
 > Along with that HTML, Js, CSS, SQL are few other languages which I'm quite proficient in.